-Feb 12th 2014: Part 3 of GWS Tech Talk given by GWS Media Director, David Graves
+This Tech Talk was given by GWS Media director David Graves on February 12th, 2014

-There isn't any point in referring visitors from platforms like Facebook & Twitter to your website if your landing pages are not ready for these visitors.
+There isn't any point in referring visitors from platforms like Facebook and Twitter to your website if your landing pages are not ready for these visitors.

 Consider what your Social Followers are Looking For

 Landing pages can come in all styles, some of which are highly aesthetically pleasing and highly functional, and some that are poorly designed not not organised with the end user in mind.

 The rise of digital marketing and online paid advertising (as mentioned in part 2 of this series, the Sales Process & Social Media) can enable websites to grow their traffics referrals by leaps and bounds in a short time.
 But all this is meaningless if your landing pages don't engage visitors.

 If possible, you should have specific landing pages tailored to your planned social media campaigns, bearing in mind the motive behind your campaigns.
 For example, if you want to capture the contact details of your social followers, make sure your landing page is set up to encourage users to provide this information.

 If you lose a high percentage of social traffic once they land on your website, which can often happen if you direct social media traffic to a standard page, why not take a look at how to improve and tailor that page to what these visitors are probably looking for?

 Strategising your Landing Pages for Social Visits